 Things to know about Cimzia

 Because Cimzia affects the immune system, it can decrease the body’s ability to fight infection.
 Patients taking Cimzia have an increased chance that serious infections, including fungal, bacterial and viral infections, can spread through the body.
 These infections may require hospital treatment and may cause death.
+Cimzia may cause Hepatitis B virus reactivation, patients should be tested for HBV infections before starting treatment.
 Any infection, including open cuts or sores, cold sores or chronic infections that do not go away, should be brought to the attention of a physician.

-Patients should be tested for tuberculosis (TB) before beginning treatment with Cimzia.
+Patients should be tested for tuberculosis (TB) before beginning and during treatment with Cimzia.

 Women who are pregnant, planning to become pregnant, or who are breastfeeding should talk to their doctor before taking Cimzia.